ComputeCanada/molmodsim-amber-md-lesson/_episodes/13-Running_Simulations.md

 ~~~
 {: .language-bash}

-Read table from the file *energies.dat* into pandas dataframe and plot it:
+Read table from the file `energies.dat` into pandas dataframe and plot it:

 ~~~
 python ~/bin/plot_energies.py
 ~~~
 {: .language-bash}

-*plot_energies.py*:
+File `plot_energies.py`:

 ~~~
 import pandas as pd